Instax

 Instax (stylized as instax) is a brand of instant still cameras and instant films marketed by Fujifilm.

 The first camera and accompanying film, the Instax Mini 10 and Instax Mini film, were released on November 10, 1998.
 The "Wide" film and first accompanying camera were released the following year.
 The Instax Square film and accompanying camera were released in 2017.

 The formats of Instax film give an image size of 46 × 62 mm for the Mini, 99 × 62 mm for the Wide and 62 × 62 mm for the Square.
-The Instax colour film is available in Mini, Wide, and Square formats and the black and white Instax Monochrome is available in Mini and Wide formats.
+The Instax colour film is available in Mini, Wide, and Square formats and the black and white Instax Monochrome is also available in Mini, Wide, and Square formats.

 Other manufacturers also make compatible cameras and camera backs.

 Cameras and printers

 Fujifilm produces a range of Instax Mini Instax Square and Instax Wide cameras, as do other manufacturers.
 Fujifilm also produces Instax Mini and Square printers and has in the past produced Instax Pivi printers.